 13. FERPA - The Family Educational Rights and Privacy Act that protects students’ rights to confidentiality and limit our ability to release information about financial records.

-14. Subsidized/Unsubsidized - The federal government pays the interest for Direct Subsidized Loans while the student is in college or while the loan is in deferment.
-Unsubsidized Loan in which the interest starts accruing the moment you or your school receive the loan funds.
+14. Subsidized/Unsubsidized - The federal government pays the interest for Direct Subsidized Loans while the student in college or while the loan is in deferment.
+Unsubsidized Loans are loans in which the interest starts accruing the moment you or your school receive the loan funds.

 People & Departments